anna-neufeld/countsplit/README.md

 The vignettes and data associated with this package are stored in the associated ``countsplit.tutorials" package.
 To see the tutorials, please visit the updated tutorial website: [https://anna-neufeld.github.io/countsplit.tutorials/](https://anna-neufeld.github.io/countsplit.tutorials/).
 This change helps with overall package size and build time. *The negative binomial tutorials are still being updated, so most examples on the tutorial website use Poisson thinning only.*

+As soon as the negative binomial vignettes are complete, we will be submitting this version of ``countsplit`` to CRAN.
+For now, please download on github!

 How can I get countsplit?
 -----